Pulp 3 Ansible Installer#

 ansible-galaxy install geerlingguy.postgresql

-These roles can be used against any managed node and are highly configurable.
+This collection of roles can be used against any managed node (host/server) and are highly configurable.
 Knowledge of ansible basics will be helpful, but even if you are new to Ansible, this section will get you started, or you can try the Vagrant installations to bypass the Ansible boilerplate.

 Ensure that Ansible can communicate with the managed node.